Rafael Francisco Osejo: Performance policy at the time of Independence

-Policy had an outstanding performance in Costa Rica in the early years of independence and was one of the most important figures of groups sympathetic to a Republican and adversaban annexation to Mexican Empire of Iturbide.
+He played an outstanding political role in Costa Rica in the early years of independence and was one of the most important figures of the groups sympathetic to Republican system and opposed to the annexation to the Mexican Empire of Iturbide.

-City Council Ujarrás nominated him as a representative on the Board of Legacies of Peoples which met in November 1821 under the presidency of Nicolas Carrillo and Aguirre, but even if he was elected Secretary of the Board, his credential was canceled.
-During the year 1822 turned away from politics and devoted himself to mining in the mountains of Avocado.
+The Ujarrás City Council nominated him as a representative on the Board of Legacies of Peoples which met in November 1821 under the presidency of Nicolás Carrillo y Aguirre, but although he was elected Secretary of the Board, his credentials were canceled.
+During the year 1822 he turned away from politics and devoted himself to mining in the mountains of Avocado.

-In February 1823, developed a highly active against annexation to Mexico and in favor of the accession of Costa Rica to Colombia.
-He was elected as Member Provincial Congress met in constituent Carthage on 3 March 1823 and 8th of that month decided the separation of Costa Rica the Mexican Empire.
+In February 1823, he became very active in opposing annexation to Mexico and advocating the accession of Costa Rica to Colombia.
+He was elected as a Member of the Provincial Constituent Congress that met in Cartago on 3 March 1823 and on the 8th of that month decided on the separation of Costa Rica from the Mexican Empire.
 He served for a time as Secretary of the Congress.

 President of the Delegation of Costa Rica

-On 14 March 1823 the Provincial Congress elected Francisco Rafael Osejo to be one of the members of the Delegation of Costa Rica, board of three members and two alternates who should take power to replace the presiding Superior Governing Board Jose Lombardo and Alvarado Santos.
-The other two members were owners Manuel María de Peralta and Lopez del Corral and Morales Bonilla Hermenegidlo.
-As deputies were elected Alejandro Garcia-Escalante Juan Nava and Jose Bonilla and Herdocia.
+On 14 March 1823 the Provincial Congress elected Francisco Rafael Osejo to be one of the members of the Delegation of Costa Rica, a board of three members and two alternates that was to assume power in place of the presiding Superior Governing Board Jose Santos Lombardo y Alvarado.
+The other two full members were Manuel María de Peralta and Lopez del Corral and Morales Bonilla Hermenegidlo.
+Alejandro Garcia-Escalante Juan Nava and Jose Bonilla and Herdocia were elected as alternates.

-The council began its work on 20 March 1823 and at the same meeting elected inaugural President Rafael Francisco Osejo.
-His rule was brief, as the 29 March a military coup led by the monarchist leader Joaquin Oreamuno and Muñoz of Trinidad deposed authorities and broke the constitutional order.
-Rafael Francisco Osejo was chased by monarchists and had to flee to San Jose.
+The council began its work on 20 March 1823 and at the same meeting elected Rafael Francisco Osejo as inaugural President.
+His rule was brief, as the 29 March a military coup led by the monarchist leader Joaquin Oreamuno y Muñoz de la Trinidad deposed the authorities and broke the constitutional order.
+Rafael Francisco Osejo was persecuted by monarchists and had to flee to San Jose.

-Performance post-independence political
+Political performance after independence

-After the fall of the monarchy, and after some incidents, Rafael Francisco Osejo returned in July 1823 to take his seat in the Constituent Assembly, but was canceled in August his credentials as a deputy and the following month he was imprisoned for have suspicions that members of the council had been in conturbenio with monarchists coup.
-However, on 28 September, the court which will hear the monarchists absolved of all blame to Osejo.
+After the fall of the monarchy, and after some incidents, Rafael Francisco Osejo returned in July 1823 to take his seat in the Constituent Assembly, but his credentials as a deputy were canceled in August and he was imprisoned in the following month due to suspicions that members of the council had colluded with the monarchist coup-plotters.
+However, on 28 September, the court tasked with judging the monarchists absolved Osejo of all blame.

 In December 1825 he was elected as a judge of the Supreme Court of Costa Rica, but declined the position.
-In early 1828 he was Trustee Attorney San Jose and in 1828–1830 was MP for Ujarrás.
-He was the promoter of the call Aprílea Act, which separated Costa Rica Central American Federation from 1829 to 1831.
+In early 1828 he was the city attorney of San José and in 1828–1830 he was an MP for Ujarrás.
+He was the promoter of the so-called April Act, which separated Costa Rica from the Central American Federation from 1829 to 1831.